ncthbrt/blender-rig-nodes/custom_nodes/README.txt

 ================================================

-This plugin extends Blender’s native NodeTree system by adding custom nodes to the Geometry Nodes and/or Shader Node and/or Compositor Nodes editors.
+This plugin extends Blender’s native NodeTree system by adding custom nodes to the Geometry Node editors.
 It builds on top of existing editors and enhances them with new node types and/or socket types.